IBC Totes in Canada: Types, Standards, and Compliance Explained

 Inspection and Maintenance Cost Drivers

-The primary cost drivers in IBC maintenance over the container's service life include:
+The primary cost drivers in IBC tank maintenance over the container's service life include:

-Inspection interval: Standard 30-month inspections versus 60-month mobile IBC cycles create different ongoing cost profiles.
+Inspection interval: Standard 30-month inspections versus 60-month mobile IBC tank cycles create different ongoing cost profiles.

-Test complexity: Standard IBCs versus mobile IBCs with additional structural tests differ in inspection time and cost.
+Test complexity: Standard IBCs versus mobile IBC tanks with additional structural tests differ in inspection time and cost.

 Inspection provider: Third-party registered inspection facilities versus in-house capability — not all operators have the equipment or registration to conduct inspections internally.